whistlegraph/aesthetic-computer/README.txt

   - Freaky Flowers
    - Spatial Support
-    - [-] Loading a ff piece should drawing / start the timelapse upon entering VR.
+    - [x] Add a button in VR to reset the timelapse without refreshing.
    - Planar Support
+    - [] Move progress bar up top with bottom border.
+    - [] Add a color param to `label` and feed wand color in.
     - [] Tap or two finger pinch to zoom and slow rotation.
       - [] Or do some kind of lazy wand follow / rotate camera to wand situation.
       - [] Progress bar doesn't always seem to hit 100%.